Innovation & Startups

 Wednesday, April 22, 2015

-A picturesque rehabbed farm in western Pennsylvania is the site of Kobold Expedition Tools, which produces the first 100 percent American-made watch made in generations, as well as expedition knives.
-The Merry Oaks Farm is also the home of a state-of-the-art manufacturing facility that has pioneered a rebirth in American watchmaking.
-This story first appeared in livingthegrove.com.
+A picturesque rehabbed farm in western Pennsylvania is the site of Kobold Expedition Tools, a state-of-the-art manufacturing facility that has pioneered a rebirth in American watchmaking.
+This story first appeared in livingthegrove.com and has been updated to include information about the April 25 earthquake in Nepal.

 Local school children beta test real-time map of human health